Phipps Electronics

 Why Use Arduino?

-There are many varieties of Arduino boards, such as Arduino Uno, Arduino Nano, Arduino Mega, Arduino Leonardo and etc. These boards are for most parts, quite similar to one another to work with, but, they differ in sizes, available pins, and other functionalities.
+There are many varieties of Arduino boards, such as Arduino Uno, Arduino Nano, Arduino Mega, and Arduino Leonardo.
+These boards are quite similar in how they work but differ in sizes, available pins, and functionalities.

-Arduino Uno is perhaps the most popular, widely used and available Arduino board in the market.
-This is how an Arduino Uno looks like:
+The Arduino Uno is perhaps the most popular and widely used Arduino board on the market.
+This is how an Arduino Uno looks:

 Arduino UNO Pinout